Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 )

-# Include routers
+# Register routers

 app.include_router(sessions.router)